gimseng/99-ML-Learning-Projects/004/exercise/readme.md

 - The data has been collected by combining the lyrics of multiple [Arctic Monkey songs](https://www.arcticmonkeys.com/).
 You can also form your own data set by combining the lyrics of songs from your favorite artists.
 The dataset should have a decent number of lines, you can follow the data set provided with this exercise to understand the format.

 # Task
-- Follow the Jupyter Notebook and complete the required tasks.
-- Here is a [blog](https://medium.com/@rajwrita/using-text-generation-to-get-the-lyrics-for-the-next-arctic-monkey-song-f7c93a882c6f) to help you further.
+- Tokenize the text.
+- Create a simple neural network with LSTM layer to train on text.
+- Use some seed text as input to the trained network to generate new lyrics.